Networking

 Discovery Server

-The FastDDS Discovery Server allows for one device on the network to act as the discovery server, while the rest of the devices become discovery clients.
+The Discovery Server option is supported only on FastDDS.
+The FastDDS Discovery Server allows for one or more devices on the network to act as a discovery server, while other devices are discovery clients for those servers.
 This is akin to the ROS Master in ROS 1.
+These discovery servers create connections between ROS 2 nodes to connect publishers and subscribers.
 Check out the Discovery Server documentation for more details.

 discovery_server